jmcvw/jmcvw/README.md

 I am currently learning more about Bayesian statistics and python programming.

-### Currenrtly
+### Currently

-With the recent liquidation of CodeClan, I am looking for work in a data related field.
+With the recent liquidation of CodeClan, I will be starting a new role very soon.
 In the meantime, I am hoping to continue helping the former CC students whose courses were cut short!

 ### Pre CodeClan